The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For further information on the automatic enrolment regime, see the Automatic enrolment ― overview guidance note.

 Employers should identify their staging date, which is the date on which they need to implement automatic enrolment for their workforce.
-They should
+They should then identify any potential automatic enrolment issues which may be relevant so that they can plan and draw up an implementation timetable with their advisers.
+An employer’s staging date is based on the size of their PAYE scheme as at 1 April 2012.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.